-It is expected that students will normally have achieved at least a GCSE Grade B in Spanish before taking this course.
-However, it is preferred that prospective students should have achieved a grade A or better at GCSE, if they are to have a realistic chance of being successful at A level.
+It is expected that students will normally have achieved at least a GCSE Grade A in Spanish before taking this course.
 In addition, a C grade in English Language or English Literature is required to study this course.

 Some appreciation of the culture and way of life of Spanish speaking countries is also expected.
 Successful students are interested in developing this understanding and exploring in greater depth the topic areas that they have covered at GCSE.